 EAST CLEVELAND, Ohio - It was shortly after the Nov.
 29 shooting deaths of Timothy Russell and Malissa Williams that East Cleveland Mayor Gary Norton asked something of his law director and prosecutor.

 He wanted to know if “any charges brought by East Cleveland would be appropriate."

 The answer was delivered in a memo to the mayor this past March.
 The answer was yes.

 The recommendation?
-Negligent homicide, which means the taking of a life through one's negligence.
-In a nutshell, it's a misdemeanor first-degree charge that could result in six months in jail or a $1,000 fine.
+Negligent homicide, which means the taking of a life through one’s negligence.
+In a nutshell, it’s a first-degree misdemeanor that could result in six months in jail or a $1,000 fine.

 Other charges recommended include reckless endangerment and discharging a firearm.

 “We want to handle this with care,” said Norton in a phone interview.